Meats and Sausages

 When it comes to selecting pork meat for sausages, the majority of books and recipes mention the same word: "use a pork butt".
-Sure, it has the right lean meat to fat ratio of 70/30 and the sasuage will be fine.
-What about a guy with a big family who buys the whole hog - there are two pork butts totalling 15 lbs in weight and he certainly can make some sausages but what about the remaining 250 lbs of the meat?
+Sure, it has the right lean meat to fat ratio of 70/30 and the sausage will be fine.
+What about a guy with a big family who buys the whole hog - there are two pork butts weighing 15 lbs in total and he certainly can make some sausages but what about the remaining 250 lbs of the meat?
 He should have nothing left, some of it will be eaten right away: ribs, chops, loins and the rest can be processed to make all kinds of fresh and cooked smoked products like hams, butts, Canadian Bacon, smoked bacons, back fat, blood sausage, liverwurst, headcheese and dozens of different sausages.

-Then comes a second advice: "Good cuts of meat make good sausages.
-Trim out all all gristle, sinew, and excess fat but blood clots,". save those trimmings for later.
-Emulsified sausages (hot dog, bologna), headcheeses and liver sausages need lower class of meat (sinews, tendons, gristle, skins, deboned meat) that is very rich in collagen.
-This meat when emulsified (made into a paste) will hold a lot of water, will bind fat and once when heated will form a natural gelatin which is crucial when making headcheeses.
-For those applications pork skin or pork hocks are superior to any lean meat.
-All pork meat is well adapted for making sausages, you just have to know which sausage needs jowls (cheeks), when to use fatback or headmeat and skins.
-And those seemingly inferior kinds of meats are # 1 seller in the USA as the whole nation consumes hot dogs, frankfurters and bologna on a daily basis.
+All pork meat is well adapted for making sausages, you just have to know which sausage needs jowls (cheeks), when to use fatback or head meat and skins.
+And those seemingly inferior kinds of meats end up in emulsified sausages such as hot dogs, frankfurters and bologna sausages which people consume on a daily basis.
 Specially designed de-boning machines are scraping off every bit of pork, beef and poultry bones to recycle every particle of meat and tendon.
 Then soy protein concentrate is added to boost up nutritional value as a lot of water was added during emulsifying.
 In some countries situation is so rampant that a hot dog contains only 15% of meat and the rest are fillers, binders and flavor enhancers.
-But it looks presentable, has an acceptable taste and most important is reasonably priced.
+But it looks presentable, has an acceptable taste and what is most important for many it is reasonably priced.